evkx/evkx.github.io/content/models/renault/megane/Megane_E-Tech_Techno/_index.md

 You can choose between two sound systems on the Renault Megane E-Tech Techno.
 With the DAB Audiosystem, you get six speakers with a max system output of  watts.
 With the BOSE Premium Sound System, you get ten speakers with a max system output of  watts.

-In addition, with the a standard in-car navigation system, you get the help you need to find your destination.
+In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Renault Megane E-Tech Techno supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 The model has 4 USB-C connections as standard.
 ## Lights